vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 }
 ```

 This is simple but not always performant, a more performant version can be implemented using pipelining.
-To do this compress the `Flow` using the `groupedWithin` method, then send the groups in `Seq[Map[String, String]]` chunks to create `Seq[String]` and finally apply `.mapConcat(identity)` to flatten the results into instances of `String`.
+To do this compress the `Flow` using the `groupedWithin` method, send the groups in `Seq[Map[String, String]]` chunks, creating `Seq[String]`, and finally apply `.mapConcat(identity)` to flatten the results into instances of `String`.

 ```scala
 object RedisStreamsFlow {